mino29/zsh_on_windows/README.md

 	in, the slower zsh will get.

 9. Theme:
-	oh-my-zsh comes with a lot of themes built-in, but the my favorite one (and the most popular one) is called powerlevel10k, it's fast and very much polished.
+	oh-my-zsh comes with a lot of themes built-in, but my favorite one (and the most popular one) is called powerlevel10k, it's fast and very much polished.
 Here's how to install it: